Every good New Orleans home buying guide starts with a plan

 Unless you’re paying cash (real cash, not “I have some stock I could maybe sell” cash) you’ll need to connect with a reputable lender.

-We strongly recommend a local lender who is familiar with Louisiana laws and customs.
+We strongly recommend a local lender with a Real Estate Private Money Loan Program who is also familiar with Louisiana laws and customs.
 Ask for help if you don’t know anyone.

 What will your lender need?